BEST FOR BANK OF AMERICA LOYALISTS

 Bank of America accountholders with at least Gold Preferred Rewards for Business status will probably find the Business Advantage Unlimited Cash a more lucrative choice than the Ink Business Unlimited Credit Card.
 Otherwise, it’s a different story entirely.

-The no annual fee Ink Business Unlimited seems like a run-of-the-mill 1.5 percent flat-rate cash back card at first, but it offers two excellent first-year offers you’ll be hard-pressed to match.
-Not only can you earn a $750 cash back bonus after spending $7,500 on purchases in the first three months, but you may also qualify for a 12-month 0 percent intro purchase APR (then 13.49 percent to 19.49 percent variable).
+The no-annual-fee Ink Business Unlimited seems like a run-of-the-mill 1.5 percent flat-rate cash back card at first, but it offers two excellent first-year offers you’ll be hard-pressed to match.
+Not only can you earn a $750 cash back bonus after spending $7,500 on purchases in the first three months, but you may also qualify for a 12-month 0 percent intro purchase APR (then 17.49 percent to 23.49 percent variable).
 The cash sign-up bonus is one of the best you’ll find among business cards with a $100 annual fee or lower and isn’t out of reach for more modest spenders.
-Plus, the Ink Business Unlimited’s intro APR is about a quarter longer than the Business Advantage Unlimited Cash card’s with only a slightly higher minimum interest rate afterward.
+Plus, the Ink Business Unlimited’s intro APR is about a quarter longer than the Business Advantage Unlimited Cash card, with only a slightly higher minimum interest rate afterward.

 Regardless of your situation, Chase cards deliver better pairing possibilities and a bit more credit card future-proofing, depending on your business needs down the road.
 If you’re not sold on creating additional accounts with Bank of America for the Preferred Rewards program, then the Ink Business Unlimited may be a better choice.